JamiuMus/CustomerChurn/README.md

 # CustomerChurn
 Telecom customer churn

-In this project, we build machine learning model to predict customer churn of a Telecom company using dataset obtained from UCI data repository.
+The aim of this project is to build machine learning model to predict customer churn of a Telecom company using dataset obtained from UCI data repository.